Behind the Curtain An Introduction to Hero_Flow

 We believe in open standards so it was easy to select which data processing mechanism to use.
 Java ™ 9 introduced Reactive Streams that perfectly matched our design goals (and even helped inspire the name for our system – java.util.concurrent.Flow).
 Initially formalized in the Reactive Streams initiative started by companies such as Netflix, Java 9 Reactive Streams formalized a universal standard to process data through a set of processors connected by a publish-subscribe mechanism.
 A unique advantage is the non-blocking implementation of back pressure where in contrast Kafka implements back pressure through a blocking queue.
 We extend the Reactive Streams to operate in a distributed, highly-scalable environment adding data partitioning capabilities, failure tolerance and speculative execution capabilities.

-Another unique advantage of the Hero_Flow platform is the possibility to pin certain flows or processes for hardware groups.
-For example, it’s possible to pin a stream to a set of nodes with GPUs to accelerate Google Tensorflow execution.
+Another unique advantage of the Hero_Flow platform is the possibility to pin certain data flows or processes for hardware groups.
+For example, it’s possible to pin a data flow to a set of nodes with GPUs to accelerate Google Tensorflow execution.

 Dynamic partitioning / elastic auto scaling